Infosys woes prompt calls for change at top

 "The company has had two operational leaders and operational leaders tend to make a company very inward focused," said a senior executive at a technology company who previously worked at Infosys and declined to be identified.

-Infosys, India's most widely-held company and the first to list on Nasdaq INFY.O, played down concerns about its recent performance.
+Infosys, India's most widely-held company and the first to list on Nasdaq, played down concerns about its recent performance.

 "Just a couple of quarters of ups and downs can happen to any company that is built to last," said Chandrashekar Kakal, a senior vice president.